Azur: "It was a scam, I'm tellin' ya. . . Don't you understand what a scam is?"

-In the field of ERISA, things are generally not what they seem and words lose meaning.
-Two examples are the "Independent Medical Examination" (IME) and the "Transferable Skills Analysis" (TSA).
-In reality, IME's are almost never "independent", and TSA's seldom provide any kind of reliable "analysis".
-These are fictions, but they're important fictions insurance companies are allowed to rely upon.
-These two contrivances are combined so as to deny Long Term Disability (LTD) claims.
-If a lawsuit is filed, a court's review is generally limited to the "administrative record".
+In the ERISA field things are generally not what they seem and words lose meaning.
+Two examples are the “Independent Medical Examination” (IME) and the “Transferable Skills Analysis” (TSA).
+In reality, IME's are almost never “independent” and TSA's seldom provide any kind of reliable “analysis”.
+These are fictions, but they're important fictions that insurance companies are allowed to rely upon.
+These two contrivances are combined so as to deny LTD claims.
+If a lawsuit is filed, a court’s review is generally limited to the “administrative record”.
 Insurance companies use IMEs and TSAs to slant the evidence in that record in their favor.
-This usually happens without the claimant even knowing about it, until it’s too late to actually do anything about it.
+This usually happens without the claimant even knowing about it, until it’s too late to do anything about it.

 The Transferable Skills Analysis (TSA) report

-There are many ways for a knowledgeable, experienced ERISA lawyer to attack TSA reports.
+There are many ways to attack TSA reports.
 In many cases, they’re sloppily prepared.
-Frequently they simply list several sedentary-type jobs.
-But often, nothing in the TSA report matches the listed jobs with the listed restrictions and limitations.
-There may be no "analysis", linking any of the jobs identified with the claimant's specific job skills.
-There may be nothing establishing that any one of the identified jobs involve employment in the same industry as the claimant's work history; or nothing establishing that the claimant is qualified (by virtue of education, training or experience) to actually do any one of the jobs identified; or nothing, disclosing the alleged degree of transferability of the claimant's job skills to the jobs identified (e.g. low, fair, excellent); or nothing, revealing the amount of additional training, if any, that would be required for the claimant to assume the duties of any of the jobs identified.
-Finally, there may be nothing in the TSA report showing that the actual physical demands of the jobs identified are indeed within the scope of the claimant’s physical restrictions and limitations; or that the claimant is physically capable of doing any of the jobs identified.
+Frequently they list several sedentary-type jobs.
+But often, nothing in the report matches the listed jobs with the listed restrictions and limitations.
+There may be nothing linking any of the jobs identified with the claimant’s specific job skills.
+There may be nothing establishing that any one of the identified jobs involve employment in the same industry as the claimant's work history; or nothing establishing that the claimant is even qualified (by virtue of education, training or experience) to actually do any one of the jobs identified; or nothing, disclosing the alleged degree of transferability of the claimant's job skills to the jobs identified (e.g. low, fair, excellent); or nothing, revealing the amount of additional training, if any, that would be required for a claimant to assume the duties of any of the jobs identified.
+Finally, there may be nothing in the report showing that the actual physical demands of the jobs identified are indeed within the scope of the claimant’s physical restrictions and limitations; or that the claimant is physically capable of doing any of the jobs identified.

-Simply put, "Transferable Skills Analysis" reports prepared by insurance company vocational "consultants" usually contain no "analysis" at all.
-They frequently rely upon vocational software programs and are often nothing more than hearsay recitations of computer-generated reports.
-One such software program is the "OASYS" program, which supposedly identifies jobs from the Dictionary of Occupational Titles (DOT) that are said to be consistent with a claimant's vocational preparation and general educational development.
-(It should be noted that according to Gale Gibson, a developer of the OASYS program, any use of the program, which ignores the "Caveats" published in conjunction with the licensing of the OASYS software, is a MISUSE ).
-Obviously, the computer-generated results from such programs can only be as good as the raw data inputted into the computer; however, I can assure you that neither the actual computer-generated results nor the raw data that was inputted will ever see the light of day outside the insurance company offices.
+Simply put, “Transferable Skills Analysis” reports prepared by insurance company vocational consultants usually contain no “analysis” at all.
+They frequently rely upon vocational software programs and are often nothing more than hearsay recitations of computer-generated reports, which supposedly identify jobs from the Dictionary of Occupational Titles (DOT) that are said to be consistent with a claimant's vocational preparation and general educational development.
+Obviously, the results from such programs can only be as good as the data inputted into the computer; however, I can assure you that the raw data that was inputted will never see the light of day outside the insurance company offices.
 The only thing that will ultimately be disclosed to the claimant is the TSA report itself, not the vitally important source data that that was relied upon to prepare it.

-In the final analysis, the TSA report will likely contain nothing except "bare conclusions" concerning the transferability of the claimant's job skills, and his supposed employability.
-For that reason alone, it can often be argued that the TSA report does not constitute "substantial evidence" upon which to deny a claim.
-Furthermore, if nothing in the TSA report establishes that any prospective employers in the identified job categories would be willing to hire a person with the claimant's disability, then it can further be argued that the TSA report is evidence of nothing.
-(This would seem especially true if the claimant's disability is progressive and degenerative).
+In the final analysis, a TSA report will likely contain nothing except bare conclusions concerning the transferability of the claimant's job skills, and his supposed employability.
+For that reason alone, it can often be argued that the report does not constitute substantial evidence upon which to deny a claim.
+Furthermore, if nothing in the report establishes that any prospective employers in the identified job categories would be willing to hire a person with the claimant's disability, then it can further be argued that the TSA report is evidence of nothing.
+(This would be especially true if the claimant's disability is progressive and degenerative).

 Another common inadequacy of TSA reports is that they frequently identify jobs that are not consistent with the claimant's “station in life”.
 For example, our mechanic friend may have been earning $40,000 a year on his old job, but the jobs identified in the TSA report may only pay $25,000 to $35,000 a year.
 The reason for this common mistake is that the vocational consultant may use the monthly LTD benefit payment as a benchmark, instead of using the claimant's pre-disability income.
 (LTD benefits are usually in the range of 60% to 80% of the claimant's pre-disability income).
 That is not the proper measurement.
 For one thing, quite often, the LTD benefit is non-taxable, whereas the stated income for the jobs listed in the TSA report would be taxable.

-Finally, in this writer's opinion, the whole concept of "transferable" skills is a bit esoteric anyway and anything that claims an ability to identify such skills should be treated with a degree of skepticism.
+Finally, the whole concept of “transferable” skills is a bit esoteric anyway and anything that claims an ability to identify such skills should be treated with skepticism.
 TSA reports are often nothing more than hearsay recitations of undisclosed, in-house, computer-generated reports that rely upon unknown software programs and suspect raw data to spit out job descriptions from the DOT, with no analysis at all as to whether the claimant could physically do the jobs identified, let alone whether the jobs are consistent with his education, training or experience.
-In order for there to be at least the pretense of objectivity, any such reports should be independently prepared and all of the data relied upon by the alleged vocational expert should be disclosed.
+In order for there to be at least the pretense of objectivity, any such reports should be independently prepared and all of the data relied upon by the vocational expert should be disclosed.

 THE "IME-TSA SWINDLE"